dhansel/IECDevice/README.md

 ```

 We implement the device functions by overriding the canRead/read/canWrite/write functions.
-See the "IECDevice class reference" section below for a detailed description of these functions:
+See the [IECDevice Class Reference section](iecdevice-class-reference) below for a detailed description of these functions:

 ```
 IECBasicSerial::IECBasicSerial() : IECDevice(3, 4, 5)